Duncan Sheik: Other work

 Sheik produced singer-songwriter Micah Green's 2000 debut album as well as his 2012 follow-up.

 In 2000, Sheik wrote the foreword to The Way of Youth: Buddhist Common Sense for Handling Life's Questions, by Soka Gakkai International leader Daisaku Ikeda.

 In 2006, Sheik recorded the song "A Purple Trail" for Other Songs and Dances, Vol. 1.
-In 2008, Sheik participated in Songs for Tibet: The Art of Peace, an initiative to support Tibet, Dalai Lama, and Tenzin Gyatso.
+In 2008, Sheik participated in Songs for Tibet: The Art of Peace, an initiative to support Tibet and the 14th Dalai Lama,Tenzin Gyatso.

-Personal life
+Personal life and death

-Concert dates in support of Sheik's 2011 album Covers 80's were canceled when Sheik sought treatment for alcohol use disorder.
-In a message to fans on his tumblr blog, Sheik noted that he had entered a treatment center on the same day his latest album was released and had told his staff, "My record is coming out and I’m checking in."
+Concert dates in support of Sheik's 2011 album Covers 80s were canceled when Sheik sought treatment for alcoholism.
+In a message to fans on his Tumblr blog, Sheik noted that he had entered a treatment center on the same day his latest album was released and had told his staff, "My record is coming out and I'm checking in."

-Sheik has a daughter with his girlfriend, model Nora Ariffin.
+Sheik had a daughter with his wife Nora Ariffin, an actress turned realtor.

-Sheik practices Nichiren Buddhism and is a member of the US branch of the worldwide Buddhist association Soka Gakkai International.
+He practiced Nichiren Buddhism and was a member of the U.S. branch of the worldwide Buddhist association Soka Gakkai International.